Optimal Estimation of Temperature in Finite-sized System: Relative biases of and in a two-level system

 In an $N$ non-interacting two-level system, both the upper bound $E_{\text{max}}=N\varepsilon/2$ and lower bound $E_{\text{min}}=-N\varepsilon/2$ bounds of system's energy are finite.
 Here \cite{bib55},

 and $Z=(\text{e}^{\beta\varepsilon/2}+\text{e}^{-\beta\varepsilon/2})^{N}$.
 Then, Eq.~\eqref{BBETA} is

 And the relative bias of $\beta$ is

 where the approximation used applies $\text{e}^{-N|\beta|\varepsilon}\ll 1$ with large $N$.
-In FIG.~\ref{alpha}a, $\alpha_{1}$ decreases exponentially with increasing inverse temperature.
+In figure~\ref{alpha}a, $\alpha_{1}$ decreases exponentially with increasing inverse temperature.
 For a particular $N$, $\Phi_{\beta}$ is non-negligible, which indicates that the unbiased estimator $\hat{\beta}^{(1)}$ remains unbiased except at extremely low temperatures, as given in Eq.~\eqref{option}.
+This observation is consistent with previous results in quantum thermometry, where the estimation uncertainty diverges exponentially in the low-temperature regime for systems with finite energy gaps \cite{refree1.11}.